-Recently, an article was published in Britain’s Drug and Therapeutics Bulletin (DTB) that raised questions about the evidence-based research on the low FODMAP diet, “?”
+Recently, an article was published in Britain’s Drug and Therapeutics Bulletin (DTB) that raised questions about the evidence-based research on the low FODMAP diet, “Does a low FODMAP diet help IBS?”
 We welcome robust questioning and believe that scientific debate is always productive.
 However, when so many people around the world suffer significant pain and discomfort from IBS and with so few treatment options available to give relief, it is prudent and appropriate to respond to some of the limitations of the study cited in this article.

 This response is offered to help our global community better understand the discussion posed by the anonymous author of the paper, and - importantly - to recognise some of the limitations that this study highlights when assessing a diet’s efficacy against the usual frameworks applied to a formulated and controlled drug therapy.